 The Patch contains the insulin reservoir, a fluid delivery pathway (cannula), a pump, and a valve.
 These components control the movement of insulin from the internal insulin reservoir through the cannula inserted underneath the skin (Figure 2.2a).
 The valve prevents a direct connection between you and the reservoir.
 The cannula allows the transfer of insulin into your subcutaneous tissue.

-The Patch is preassembled with a guide for the Fill Syringe (Blue Cap) and an Introducer Needle (Red Cap) for the cannula (Figure 2.2b).
+The Patch is preassembled with a guide for the fill syringe (blue cap) and an introducer needle (red cap) for the cannula (Figure 2.2b).

-The insulin reservoir is filled using the supplied Fill Syringe and needle.
-A Clear Window on the underside of the Patch enables you to see insulin in the reservoir.
+The insulin reservoir is filled using the supplied fill syringe and fill needle.
+A clear window on the underside of the Patch enables you to see insulin in the reservoir.

-The Patch delivers 2 units of insulin with each squeeze of the two Tan Insulin Delivery Buttons.
-By design, no insulin is delivered if only one of the Tan Buttons is squeezed, or if the Tan Buttons are locked in the "squeezed in" position.
+The Patch delivers 2 units of insulin with each click of the two tan insulin delivery buttons.
+By design, no insulin is delivered if only one of the tan buttons is squeezed, or if the tan buttons are locked in the "squeezed in" position.